-If you need to connect the battery to a charger, disconnect both cables to prevent damage to the car's electrical system.
 If your car's battery is disconnected or goes dead, the audio system will disable itself.
 The next time you turn on the radio you will see "Code" in the frequency display.
-Use the Preset buttons to enter the five-digit code (see page 86).
+Use the Preset buttons to enter the five-digit code (see page 75).